ASPteaching/Omics_Data_Analysis-Case_Study_0-Introduction_to_BioC/README.md

 There are different ways to use the repository

-- Download or clone the repository, so you can access directly to all files and re-create the document if you wisht to.
+- Download or clone the repository, so you can access directly to all files and re-create the document if you wish to.
-- Access directly to the output in [this link](https://aspteaching.github.io/Omics_Data_Analysis-Case_Study_0-Introduction_to_BioC/) (*not working yet*)
+- Access directly to the output in [this link](https://aspteaching.github.io/Omics_Data_Analysis-Case_Study_0-Introduction_to_BioC/).